Cherry Blossom © naitokz

 -Relax in the hot springs of Noboribetsu on Hokkaido.

 -Follow the 88 Temples Pilgrimage Circuit around Shikoku.

 -Spend a weekend skiing the slopes of Furano in the Japanese Alps.

 Getting to Japan

 There are a few direct flights to Japan from the UK, mostly from London, but they don't tend to be cheap.
-Likewise, direct flights to Japan from the US tend to be pricey and depart from cities on the west coast like Los Angeles, San Francisco and Seattle.
-Get more information on Airports in Japan.
+Likewise, direct flights to Japan from the US tend to be pricey and depart from cities on the west coast like Los Angeles, San Francisco, and Seattle.

 Memoirs of a Geisha by Arthur Golden, The Wind-Up Bird Chronicle by Haruki Murakami, and A Year in Japan by Kate T. Williamson.